tillberg/gut/README.md

 ```

 This means that you can use the various `gut`(git) commands, e.g `gut log -p`,
-`gut show HEAD`, `gut log --stat`, and even `gutk` to examine the history of
+`gut show HEAD`, `gut log --stat`, and even `gutk` (it's installed at
+"~/.guts/gut-build/bin/gutk") to examine the history of whatever `gut-sync`
-whatever `gut-sync` does.
-So if and when `gut-sync` screws something up, you
+does.
+So if and when `gut-sync` screws something up, you might be able to repair
-might be able to repair the damage by referencing the gut history and/or doing
+the damage by referencing the gut history and/or doing a hard-reset to an older
-a hard-reset to an older version.
-(Legal Note: The author(s) of this software
+version. (though, ahem...
+Legal Note: The author(s) of this software are not
-are not liable for any damage caused by its use.
-See LICENSE for details.)
+liable for any damage caused by its use.
+See LICENSE.)

 You'll probably have a tough time speaking to remote git repos, though.
 Github,
 for one, doesn't support `gut-receive-pack`. :)